 "Interns" are students who receive academic credit (1 or more units) for their activities;

 "Volunteers" do not receive academic credit for their activities.

-Note: All internship spots have been filled for both the Market Garden and Ecological Garden for the winter quarter, 2014.
-We appreciate your interest and always welcome new volunteers!
+Note: All of our internship spots have been filled for spring quarter, 2014.
+However, we are still accepting volunteers.
 If you would like to volunteer you can contact Erica Van Steenis for more information.
 Or if you are interested in the Market Garden, just come on by the garden sometime between 8am and 12pm, M-F.

 General and Specialized Internships

 The Student Farm offers two broad types of internships:

 General internships allow students to gain experience in the activities and methods used in an area of the Farm.

 Specialized internships typically involve taking on specific focused responsibilities (e.g., Green House or Worm Compost Management internships) or taking on a specific project that needs to be done (e.g., build or repair something).
 Most students need to complete one or more quarters of general internship before being ready to do a specialized internship.

 The most advanced type of internships are independent projects (e.g., grow a specific crop, start something new).
 These require that a student already possess significant knowledge, skills and experience in the internship area.
 All specialized internships require discussion and planning with Student Farm staff before the internship can be approved.